CI Integration

 |---|---|---|

-| CI artifact scan | --ci --min-severity high | JSON output, no color, blocking only on HIGH/CRITICAL |
+| CI artifact gate | --ci --min-severity high | Blocks on HIGH/CRITICAL findings only. |

-pre-commit .py hook | --min-severity high | Avoids blocking commits on density informational signals |
+pre-commit .py hook | --min-severity high | Avoids blocking commits on informational density signals. |

-| Interactive investigation | --min-severity low or no filter | Full signal visibility |
+| Interactive investigation | --min-severity low or no filter | Preserves full signal visibility. |

 JSON output for downstream processing

-pydepgate scan --format json dist/*.whl > scan-results.json || true
+pydepgate scan --format json --min-severity low dist/*.whl > scan-results.json

 See Output Formats for the JSON schema.